 How Do You Store My Information?

-All information is stored securely through the use of secure services.
-These include, but are not limited to Mailchimp, Eventbrite, Google Forms, Ko-fi, Paypal, and Stripe.
+All information is stored through the use of secure services, with additional safety precautions for staff.
+These services include, but are not limited to Mailchimp, Eventbrite, Ticket Tailor, Google Forms, Ko-fi, Substack, Paypal, and Stripe.
 Our email client is Zoho.

 No data is exported from these sources without being anonymised, and all information is protected by secure logins, with two factor authentication where possible and secure passwords.
 These sources are only accessible to Journo Resources staff.